-After visiting Scarfes bar, me, dad and Sam went straight over to Glouster Arms, where there was pre-drinks today as well.
+After visiting Scarfes bar, me and went straight over to Glouster Arms, where there was pre-drinks today as well.
 Some people had already arrived, and we found ourselves a table, and bought some food.
 I was not feeling to well this afternoon due to some back problems, and I think I also felt more sad then I would admit.
 Knowing it's your last show is not a good feeling.

 As the hours went by, I started to feel a bit better, and I got around to talk with people.
 So again I had a great time with old and new Pink Floyd fan friends.
 The pub was filled up with crazy fans.

 My dad went for a walk after a while and we planned to meet up outside the venue a bit before the show was to start.

 We had a great time at the pub.
 When it got closer to 7pm, we were a small group of poeple finishing the rest of the beer, before heading over to the venue.

 Pink and a beer glass with image of Battersea Power Station

 The show was the same as the night before, as expected, but it still felt quite different.
 It was like the entire band was filled up with adrenaline, and they all seemed to enjoy themselves on stage.
 They were smiling all the time and some of them seemed to dance around more then they usually do.
 I guess they all felt great ending a tour that has been going so well.

 I know for sure I at least have enjoyed all 7 shows I've got to see this year.